ITfoxtec/FoxIDs/docs/logging.md

 ## Logs

-Logs can be searched in [Foxids Control Client and API](control.md).
+Logs can be searched in [FoxIDs Control Client and API](control.md).

 ![Search logs](images/search-logs.png)

 ## Log settings

-The log level can be configured per Foxids environment:
+The log level can be configured per FoxIDs environment:

  - Enable `Log info trace` - to see details about the login and logout sequences
  - Enable `Log claim trace` - to see the claims authentication methods and application registrations receive and pass on